 The good news is you don’t need to be a PGA Tour player and hit 75% of your greens.
 You can post some really good scores while still missing the majority of your greens during a round, so don’t be too hard on yourself.

 Over the last several years, I’ve written numerous articles on how keeping track of your stats is a good idea.
 You can find out how far you are actually hitting each club, see your tendencies on various parts of your game, and use that information to optimize your decisions.

 It’s easier than ever to record and analyze information with shot tracking systems.
-If you’re interested in learning more about Shot Scope you can visit their website here (they are currently having a Father’s Day sale).
+If you’re interested in learning more about Shot Scope you can visit their website here.
 I also wrote this review on their system, which I believe is one of the easiest to use on the marketplace.